 - The ability of women to meaningfully participate in formal and informal peacebuilding is shaped by a variety of intersecting identities including age, education, and class,

-- The accuracy and validity of measurements of contextual factors and outcome indicators in W/GPS programs can be diminished by challenges related to security, access, and social pressures that can increase response bias.
+- The accuracy and validity of measurements of contextual factors and outcome indicators in W/GPS programmes can be diminished by challenges related to security, access, and social pressures that can increase response bias.

-From these findings, the report proposes a set of recommendations for future W/GPS programs and research.
+From these findings, the report proposes a set of recommendations for future W/GPS programmes and research.

 - Consider supporting the establishment of women’s groups.
 Even though these groups may not have an explicit peacebuilding function, they can serve as a venue for women to engage in peacebuilding discussions and efforts.